chaldea/rho-aias/README.md

 # RhoAias

-RhoAias(/ˈroʊ/ - /ˈaɪ.əs/) is a library for reverse proxy and intranet traversal, that can be deployed directly as a standalone application or embedded as a dependency library in your dotnet application.
+RhoAias(/ˈroʊ/ - /ˈaɪ.əs/) is a library for reverse proxy and intranet penetration, that can be deployed directly as a standalone application or embedded as a dependency library in your dotnet application.

 English | [简体中文](README-zh_CN.md)